How to Make Slides Transition Automatically in Google Slides?

 Process #2: Choosing “Auto-Advance Slides” (Web Presentations Only)

 This process entails choosing the option to “Auto-Advance Slides”.
-It allows you to set a timing to play between slides.
+It allows you to set the timing to play between slides.
 However, it only works if you are presenting over the Web.

 First, click on the File menu.
 Select “Publish to the web”, then “Auto-advance slides”.

-Choose a timing for the pause in between slides.
-Also remember to select the option “Starting the slideshow as soon as the player loads” for auto-start.
+Choose the timing for the pause in between slides.
+Also, remember to select the option “Starting the slideshow as soon as the player loads” for auto-start.
 If you want the slideshow to loop, be sure to check the option “Restart the slideshow after the last slide”.

 Click on publish.
 You will see a link for sharing this presentation.
 You could also click on the “Embed” tab if you wish to copy the presentation’s custom HTML code to a website.